Farah Karimi: Life after politics

-In early 2007, Karimi worked for the United Nations Development Programme, where she was a senior consultant for the UNDP in Afghanistan for project SEAL (Support to the Establishment of the Afghan Legislator): she taught and supported different committees of the National Assembly of Afghanistan.
+In early 2007, Karimi worked for the United Nations Development Programme, where she was a senior consultant for the UNDP in Afghanistan for project SEAL (Support to the Establishment of the Afghan Legislator).
+There she taught and supported different committees of the National Assembly of Afghanistan.
 In November 2007 she was appointed general director of Oxfam Novib.
 She succeeded Sylvia Borren.

 Karimi is also active in civil society.
 She writes for Rooz, a free, Persian online newspaper.
-Since 2004, she has been a member on the Board of Advice of the International Institute for the Study of Islam in the Modern World in Leiden.
+Since 2004, she has been a member of the Board of Advice of the International Institute for the Study of Islam in the Modern World in Leiden.
 In 2006, she founded Bridging the Gulf, a foundation for human security in the Middle East.
-Between 2006 and 2007, she was a member on the board of Parliamentarians for Global Action in New York.
+Between 2006 and 2007, she was a member of the board of Parliamentarians for Global Action in New York.

 Personal life

 Karimi has been married twice.
 Her first husband was also involved in the Mojahedin-e Khalgh.
 When she broke from the organization in 1986 she also broke with him.
 She has one son with her first husband, who was born when Karimi fled from Iran.
 In 1989 she was married again.
 Karimi speaks Persian, Dutch, English, Turkish and German.